Clever/ios-sdk/README.md

 ```

 ### Log in with Clever Button
-You can optionally add the Clever Instant Login button.
-In the `UIViewController` where you set the login success/failure handlers, add the button:
+You can also set up a Log in with Clever Button.
+In the `UIViewController` set as the UIDelegate, add the following code to the `viewDidLoad` method:
 ```obj-C
 // Create a "Log in with Clever" button loginButton = [CLVLoginButton createLoginButton];